genericmoniker/git-split/README.md

 # git-split

-**Warning: This project is under active development and probably isn't ready to use yet!** Please check back as it matures.
+**Warning: This project is experimental and may even be a really bad idea!**

 A history-preserving file splitter for Git.